-In late January of each year, an IRS Form 1098-T is mailed to students who qualified during the previous calendar year.
-Murray State University provides mailed IRS 1098-T forms to our students, and provides web access to the IRS 1098-T information supplied to the Internal Revenue Service.
+In late January of each year Murray State University provides web access to the IRS 1098-T information supplied to the Internal Revenue Service.

 Online access to the 1098-T information is available through the student’s MyGate System.

-After logging onto MyGate, the student should click on the “Money” tab, and the 1098-T information is located on the left hand side of the screen.
+After logging onto MyGate, the student should click on the “Money” tab, and the 1098-T information is located on the bottom of the screen.
 After clicking on the link, enter in the appropriate tax year.
 Students that have opted into the electronic 1098-T will be able to view them by clicking My Account/View your e-bill and then select the 1098-T tab.

 This Additional information: